MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/boot-diagnostics.md

 1. Sign in to the [Azure portal](https://portal.azure.com), and then select the virtual machine.
 2. In the **Help** section, select **Boot diagnostics**, then select the **Settings** tab.
-3. In **Boot diagnostics** settings, enable le the boot diagnostics with managed storage account or custom storage account.
+3. In **Boot diagnostics** settings, select the boot diagnostics with managed storage account or custom storage account.
     ![Screenshot of the options in the Boot diagnostics page](media/virtual-machines-common-boot-diagnostics/existing-boot-diagnostics-vm.png)

 1. Save the change.